wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/how-does-e-invoicing-work.md

 Finance

 __
-For questions about your order, please contact our customer service via 0208500500 or example@email.nl
+For questions about your order, call or email our customer service via 0208500500 or example@email.nl
 ```

 ### Create collection flow